did you know? kentuck members save on workshops. learn more

 Secure your spot in the class today!

 You must be 18+ to attend.
 Space is limited to 6 attendees.
-The minimum for this class is 1 participants, and if the class does not meet the minimum, participants will be refunded.
-This workshop is non-refundable after the registration deadline passes.
+The minimum for this class is 2 participants, and if the class does not meet the minimum, participants will be refunded.
+This workshop is non-refundable starting 7 days prior to class.

 Please email Amy Smoot at asmoot@kentuck.org with any questions.